-so-rcvbuf: <number>

-If not 0, then set the SO_RCVBUF socket option to get more buffer space on UDP port 53 incoming queries.
-So that short spikes on busy servers do not drop packets (see counter in netstat Default is 0 (use system value).
-Otherwise, the -su). number of bytes to ask for, try "4m" on a busy server.
-The OS caps it at a maximum, on linux unbound needs root permission to bypass the limit, or the admin can use sysctl net.core.rmem max.
-0n BSD change kern.ipc.maxsockbuf in /etc/sysctl.conf.
-0penBSD change header and recompile kernel.
-On Solaris ndd -set /dev/udp udp max buf 8388608.
+so-sndbuf: <number> not 0, then set the SO SNDBUF socket option to get more buffer space on UDP port 53 outgoing queries.
+This for very busy handles spikes in answer traffic, otherwise servers 'send: resource temporarily unavailable' can get logged, buffer overrun is also visible by netstat -su.
+Default is 0 (use system value).
+Specify the number of bytes to ask for, try "4m" on The OS caps it at a maximum, on a very busy server. linux unbound needs root permission to bypass the limit, or the admin use sysctl net.core.wmem max.
+On BSD, Solaris changes can are similar to so-rcvbuf.